ziffmedia/laravel-mysql-snapshots/README.md

 `--recached` Download a fresh file, even if one exists, and keeps it cached

-`--no-drop` Do not drop all tables in database before loading snapshot
+`--no-drop` Do not drop all tables in the database before loading snapshot